TriviaProject/Make-Trivia-Great-Again/README.md

 ### Screenshots

+# Here's a screenshot of the finished webpage. #

 ![Here's a screenshot of the finished webpage.](./public/img/main.png)

+# Here's a screenshot of the answer alerts. #

 ![Here's a screenshot of the answer alerts.](./public/img/alerts.png)

+# Here's a screenshot of the finished login page. #

 ![Here's a screenshot of the finished login page.](./public/img/login.png)